That-One-Nerd/BetterLightStrips/README.md

 That's all for configuration.
 You don't need to set the configuration variable, as it's passed by-reference.

-When you're ready to start, call `LightScheduler.start()` in your `robotInit()` method.
+When you're ready to start, call `LightScheduler.start()` either in your `robotInit()` method or in an LED subsystem.
 Note that changing the configuration while the scheduler is running will result in undefined behavior (most likely it just won't do anything).
 If you need to change things, call `LightScheduler.end()`.

 ```java
 // In Robot.robotInit()...